Sage-is/WEB-Sage.Education-docs/docs/features/index.md

   </div>
 </div>

-## Key Features of Sage WebUI ⭐
+## Key Features of Sage.is AI-UI ⭐

 - 🚀 **Effortless Setup**: Install seamlessly using Docker or Kubernetes (`kubectl`, `kustomize` or `helm`) for a hassle-free experience with support for both `:ollama` image with bundled Ollama and `:cuda` with CUDA support.

 - 🤝 **OpenAI API Integration**: Effortlessly integrate OpenAI-compatible APIs for versatile conversations alongside Ollama models.
-The OpenAI API URL can be customized to integrate Sage WebUI seamlessly with various third-party applications.
+The OpenAI API URL can be customized to integrate Sage.is AI-UI seamlessly with various third-party applications.

 - 🛡️ **Granular Permissions and User Groups**: By allowing administrators to create detailed user roles, user groups, and permissions across the workspace, we ensure a secure user environment for all users involved.
 This granularity not only enhances security, but also allows for customized user experiences, fostering a sense of ownership and responsibility amongst users.

 - 📱 **Responsive Design**: Enjoy a seamless experience across desktop PCs, laptops, and mobile devices.

 - 📱 **Progressive Web App for Mobile**: Enjoy a native progressive web application experience on your mobile device with offline access on `localhost` or a personal domain, and a smooth user interface.
 In order for our PWA to be installable on your device, it must be delivered in a secure context.
 This usually means that it must be served over HTTPS.
   - To set up a PWA, you'll need some understanding of technologies like Linux, Docker, and reverse proxies such as `Nginx`, `Caddy`, or `Traefik`.
 Using these tools can help streamline the process of building and deploying a PWA tailored to your needs.
-While there's no "one-click install" option available, and your available option to securely deploy your Sage WebUI instance over HTTPS requires user experience, using these resources can make it easier to create and deploy a PWA tailored to your needs.
+While there's no "one-click install" option available, and your available option to securely deploy your Sage.is AI-UI instance over HTTPS requires user experience, using these resources can make it easier to create and deploy a PWA tailored to your needs.

 - ✒️🔢 **Full Markdown and LaTeX Support**: Elevate your LLM experience with comprehensive Markdown and LaTeX capabilities for enriched interaction.

-- 🧩 **Model Builder**: Easily create custom models from base Ollama models directly from Sage WebUI.
-Create and add custom characters and agents, customize model elements, and import models effortlessly through [Sage WebUI Community](https://sage.education/) integration.
+- 🧩 **Model Builder**: Easily create custom models from base Ollama models directly from Sage.is AI-UI.
+Create and add custom characters and agents, customize model elements, and import models effortlessly through [Sage.is AI-UI Community](https://sage.education/) integration.

 - 📚 **Local and Remote RAG Integration**: Dive into the future of chat interactions and explore your documents with our cutting-edge Retrieval Augmented Generation (RAG) technology within your chats.
 Documents can be loaded into the `Documents` tab of the Workspace, after which they can be accessed using the pound key [`#`] before a query, or by starting the prompt with the pound key [`#`], followed by a URL for webpage content integration.